How To Build a cheap In Ear Monitor System for your band

 You might get some resistance from the drummer here saying they need all the toms and snare mics or they can’t hear them over the cymbals.
 But this just means they aren’t balancing their playing!
 A drummer is like a conductor and as such should be able to balance all their drums so they sound cohesive and balanced, not bash everything as hard a possible!
 So get them to work on this, take just an overhead and a kick channel & trust me, your audience and sound engineer will thank you later!!

-And wouldn’t it be great if this system was plug and forget!
+And wouldn’t it be great if this in ear monitor rig was plug and forget!
 Yes It would, So how do I do that?

 Say this is your stage

 Starting with the drums, bring your own kick & overhead mics.
 Buy what you can afford, but it could be something really cheap and clamp them in the same place each time using a mic clamp as this will make the volume and tone roughly the same.

 Instead of splitting the mic on the guitar cabinet, which can be a different volume and tone at each venue, Take a line out from your amp head these are often called Recording compensated outputs, which means they have some speaker emulation on them, or if it’s a digital guitar head just use a line out.